 Tucker Winfield Apartment

-The Tucker Winfield Apartment House is a four-unit brick building construction in 1939 by contractor H. M. Hargrave for owners Jim and Lorena Tucker.
-It was an excellent location for downtown office workers and government employees, only a few blocks to the new county courthouse and the state capitol complex.
-Downtown was once filled with these apartment houses, which provided touches of home for young women entering the work force.
-In 1945, Sophie Sidder Winfield bought the building as an income generator for her family after her husband died unexpectedly.
-In 1960, Mrs. Winfield transferred title to her son, Sam Winfield, who in turn left it to his niece – Sophie’s granddaughter – Elayne Winfield Lansford.
-The apartment house has been continuously occupied since 1940 and has been in the same family for 73 years.
+The Tucker-Winfield Apartment House is a four-unit brick veneer building constructed in 1939 by contractor H. M. Hargrave for owners Jim and Lorena Tucker.
+The site was an excellent location for downtown office workers and government employees, only a few blocks to the new county courthouse and the state capitol complex.
+Downtown Austin was once filled with these apartment houses, which provided touches of home for young women entering the work force.
+In 1945 Sophie Sidder Winfield bought the building as an income generator for her family, after her husband died unexpectedly.
+Mrs. Winfield transferred the title to her son Sam Winfield in 1960, who in turn left it to his niece – Sophie’s granddaughter – Elayne Winfield Lansford.
+The apartment house has been occupied since 1940 and has been in the same family for 73 years.